onethawt/idaplugins-list/README.md

 * [Styler](https://github.com/techbliss/IDA-Styler): Small Plugin to change the style off Ida Pro

 * [Synergy](https://github.com/CubicaLabs/IDASynergy): A combination of an IDAPython Plugin and a control version system that result in a new reverse engineering collaborative addon for IDA Pro.
 By http://cubicalabs.com/

+* [sysm2elf](https://github.com/danigargu/syms2elf): A plugin for IDA Pro and radare2 to export the symbols recognized to the ELF symbol table.

 * [Tarkus](https://github.com/tmr232/Tarkus): Tarkus is a plugin manager for IDA Pro, modelled after Python's pip.